sharavsambuu/shify-backtester/README.md

 So whats inside my mind are currently followings :

-    - Multi universe
+    - Multi universe, ie Binance, FX, Stock go on
-    - Auto caching
+    - Auto caching, reading history of universe by cached manner
-    - Multi bars
+    - Multi bars, 1m, 30m, 4h, and also Dollar Bars
-    - Pluggable
+    - Strategy script pluggable, just like Zipline's one
-    - Extensible, ie add other trading cost calculation
+    - Extensible, ie add other trading cost calculation like spreads, bps etc
-    - Portfolio
+    - Portfolio, filterable by some rules, track individual performance (Strat+Asset) and optimize
-    - Multi Strategy
+    - Multi Strategy, able to use different strategy with different asset combinations
-    - Asynchronous
+    - Configurable, like which universes should I plug or use, which timeframe should I test
-    - Configurable
+    - Reporing, like portfolio based metrics, individual metrics, live tracking with Probability cones etc
     - Use common libraries like TALib, quantstats